josp70/gridfs-express/README.md

 Other members which are optional are:

+* `maxFileSize`: the maximum file size allowed.
+The default limit is 200MB.
 * `fsCollections`: it is an array of string which contains the allowed collection names to be used in the query parameter `fs`.
 This array is used to validate the query parameter `fs`.